Mustang (film): Plot

-Next in line for marriage is Ece.
-It’s revealed that her uncle is sexually abusing her at night.
-In Lale’s words, she starts acting “dangerously.”
-When the three remaining girls stop with their uncle near a bank, Ece allows a boy to have sexual contact with her in their car.
-She makes jokes at the lunch table, inciting loud laughs from her sisters, and is told to go to her room, where she shoots herself and dies.
-The surviving sisters and their family attend the funeral.
+Next in line for marriage is Ece, who is being sexually abused at night by Erol.
+When the three remaining girls stop with Erol near a bank, Ece allows a boy to have sexual contact with her in the car.
+Back home, she makes jokes at the lunch table, causing her sisters to laugh loudly, and is told to go to her room.
+There, she dies by suicide.
+Her whole family attends the funeral.

-Now it is just the two youngest sisters, Nur and Lale, at home.
-Lale continues sneaking out.
-On one impulsive attempt to walk to Istanbul alone she is encountered by Yasin, the truck driver, who is kind to her.
-At Lale's request, he later teaches her how to drive.
-When she is caught on the way back into her house, the house is again reinforced to try to make it impossible for them to leave.
+The two youngest sisters, Nur and Lale, remain trapped in their home.
+Lale continues to sneak out.
+On one attempt to walk to Istanbul alone, she encounters Yasin, who is kind to her.
+At Lale's request, he teaches her how to drive.
+When she is caught returning to the house, her family reinforces their efforts to make it impossible for the girls to leave, putting bars on the windows to prevent escape.

-It becomes evident that the uncle starts abusing Nur and that their grandmother knows about it.
-She says that now it is time for her to be married off.
-Though she is young, she is found a suitor and engaged to be married.
-On the night of Nur's wedding, Lale convinces her to resist, and the girls bar themselves inside the house while the whole wedding party is outside, much to the embarrassment of their family.
-As the wedding party disperses, their uncle violently tries to get inside.
-Lale finds the phone hidden in a cupboard and plugs it in to call Yasin for help.
-The girls gather up money and a few supplies, grab the uncle's car keys, and sneak out of the house.
-They manage to escape in the car, crashing it close to their house.
-They hide and wait for Yasin, who picks them up and takes them to the local bus station.
-The girls take the bus to Istanbul, where they find their former teacher, who greets them warmly.
+Erol starts abusing Nur, and her grandmother knows about it.
+She says that now it is time for Nur to be married off.
+Despite being young, she is found a suitor and engaged to be married.
+On the night of the ceremony, Lale convinces her to resist, and the girls bar themselves inside the house while the wedding party is outside, much to the embarrassment of their family.
+As the party disperses, Erol tries to get inside.

+Lale finds a phone hidden in a cupboard and plugs it in to call Yasin for help.
+The girls gather up money and some supplies, grab Erol's car keys, and sneak out of the house.
+They manage to escape but crash the car close to their house.
+Yasin later picks them up and takes them to a bus station.
+The girls take the bus to Istanbul and find their former teacher, who greets them warmly.